Socket 479: Technical specifications

 Socket 479 has 479 pin holes.
 Pentium M processors in PGA package have 479 pins that plug into this zero insertion force socket.
 Only 478 pins are electrically connected (B2 is reserved and "depopulated on the Micro-FCPGA package").

 Although mechanically similar, Socket 478 has one pin fewer, making it impossible to use a Pentium M processor in a Socket 478 board.
 For this reason, some manufacturers like Asus have made drop-in boards (e.g. CT-479) which allow the use of Socket 479 processors in Socket 478 boards.
-Conversely, it is impossible to use any Socket 478 desktop Celeron and Pentium 4 processors in a Socket 479 board as they are electrically incompatible with Socket 479 despite being mechanically pin-compatible with it.
-For the same reason, Celeron M and Pentium M processors are pin-compatible but electrically incompatible with Pentium III-based Socket 479 boards.
+Conversely, it is impossible to use any Socket 478 desktop Celeron and Pentium 4 processors in a Socket 479 board as they are electrically incompatible with Socket 479 despite being mechanically pin-compatible.
+For the same reason, Celeron M and Pentium M processors are pin and electrically incompatible with Pentium III-based Socket 479 boards.

 Chipsets which employ this socket for the Pentium M are the Intel 855GM/GME/PM, the Intel 915GM/GMS/PM and the VIA family of chipsets such as the VN800.
 While the Intel 855GME chipset supports all Pentium M CPU's, the Intel 855GM chipset does not officially support 90 nm 2MB L2 cache (Dothan core) models (even though it works, it only runs at 400 MT/s FSB; some users were able to overclock the FSB to 533 MT/s on 855GM/GME/PM chipsets to support 90 nm 2MB L2 cache Dothan cores).
 The other difference is the 855GM chipset graphics core runs at 200 MHz while the 855GME runs at 250 MHz.

 In 2006, Intel released the successor to Socket 479 with a revised pinout for its Core processor, called Socket M. Socket M supports a 667 MT/s FSB with the Intel 945PM/945GM chipsets.
-This socket has the placement of one pin changed from the Pentium M version of Socket 479; Socket M processors will physically fit into a Socket 479, but are electrically incompatible with most versions of Socket 479 (except using ATI north bridge RC415MD).
+This socket has the placement of one pin changed from the Pentium M version of Socket 479, resembling that of the Pentium III version of Socket 479 (albeit electrically incompatible); Socket M processors will physically fit into a Socket 479, but are electrically incompatible with most versions of Socket 479 (except using ATI north bridge RC415MD).

 Socket and naming confusion

+The undersides of various Socket 478/479 Intel CPUs.
+Note the differences in pin layouts for certain CPUs.

+Clockwise from upper left: Pentium 4 Socket 478, Mobile Pentium III-M Socket 479, Core 2 Duo Socket P, and Pentium M Socket 479.

+Note that Socket M uses the same pin arrangements as with Mobile Pentium III-M/Mobile Celeron Socket 479 CPUs.

-There exist multiple electrically incompatible, but mechanically compatible processor families that are available in PGA packages using Socket 479 or variants thereof:
+There exist multiple electrically incompatible, but mechanically compatible processor families that are available in PGA packages using Socket 479 or variants thereof (listed in chronological order):